 He returned to the U.S. with vital military intelligence.
-By this point, “Captain Eddie” was so popular that many people wanted him to run in the 1944 presidential election against Teddy Roosevelt: a man he had strongly disagreed with on several occasions.
+By this point, “Captain Eddie” was so popular that many people wanted him to run in the 1944 presidential election against Franklin Roosevelt: a man he had strongly disagreed with on several occasions.

 But just as he did before, Eddie Rickenbacker chose to stay out of the spotlight.
 He continued to run the Eastern Air Lines company, traveled the United States with his wife, and went on speaking tours touting conservative American values.

 After a long, adventurous, and exciting 82 years of life, Eddie Rickenbacker passed away in 1973 in Switzerland, his ancestral homeland.